tadhgboyle/tab/README.md

 - Flexible return system
     - Either return a whole order, or:
     - Return an individual item from an order.
 A counter shows how many are left to be returned.
 Multiple backend checks to verify validity of return.
-- Editable GST and PST percentages.
+- Editable GST and PST percentages per product.
-- Editable staff discount -
-- Detailed user history and order list pages with fully interactive and searchable tables (see above!).
+- Detailed user history and order list pages with fully interactive and searchable tables.

 ## Screenshots: